Coquille Indian Housing Authority

 Home Grant and Occupancy (HomeGO) Program

-The HomeGO Program makes it possible for qualified Tribal members to buy a home on Tribal Lands with a small down payment and low monthly payments.
+The HomeGO Program allows qualified low-income Tribal families who are participants in the Low Rent Program on Tribal Lands to transition in place to a lease-purchase homebuyer agreement with a small down payment and low monthly payments.
 Under this program one-half of the cost of a home is granted over a 10-year period, and the other half of the cost is paid back to CIHA over a 25-year term at a reduced interest rate.
 The loan is re-amortized annually based on the current national average interest rate and the interest rate is capped at 6%.
-For instance, on a $100,000 home approximately $50,000 of the purchase price would be granted to the homebuyer.
+For example, on a $100,000 home approximately $50,000 of the purchase price would be granted to the homebuyer.

 HUD Section 184 Loan Guarantee Program

 The HUD Section 184 Loan Program provides loan guarantees for construction and acquisition of single-family homes on Tribal Lands and throughout the state.
 The loan guarantee may cover up to 100% of principal and interest for up to a 30-year fixed rate loan.
 Borrowers pay a small down payment and a 1% loan guarantee fee.
 Approximately 41% of monthly income may be dedicated toward a mortgage payment and there are no maximum income limits.
 Application may be made to any federally-approved lending institution under this program.
 HUD provides a web page with the program's information: http://www.hud.gov/offices/pih/ih/homeownership/184/faq.cfm